 Salary paid under NOK 60,000

-Well-managed tax and employment affairs
+An orderly tax and employment relationship

 The simplified rules do not apply when you hire a company or self-employed person.